The University Language Scheme

 Students in the final year of an Undergraduate course cannot obtain credit for Stage 1 language study.

 - Classes are intensive and designed to give you the opportunity to progress rapidly

-- two hours of tuition a week from May to October in a friendly and supportive learning environment (22 students max per class)
+- two hours of tuition a week from October to May in a friendly and supportive learning environment (22 students max per class)